Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Discussion

 \section{Discussion}

-We constructed a traversable wormhole by coupling the two asymptotic boundaries of a two-sided AdS-Schwarzschild black hole with $U(1)$ conserved current operators.
+We constructed a traversable wormhole by coupling the two asymptotic boundaries of a general $(d+1)$-dimensional black brane with $U(1)$ conserved current operators.
 The non-local coupling introduces a quantum correction to the expectation value of the stress-energy tensor that violates ANEC, rendering the wormhole traversable.